-Certificate in International School Counselling - AVAILABLE NOW
+Certificate in International School Counselling - Online Course

-This comprehensive course is currently being developed for counsellors, therapists, and psychologists who are interested in international school counseling.
+This comprehensive course is for international school counselors, or for counsellors, therapists, and psychologists who are interested in international school counseling.

 - Explore the differences between international and national school counseling systems.Look at the differences between UK, US, and International Baccalaureate educational systems.

 - Explore how the international school counsellor can support student wellbeing across the school by engaging with the IB Learner Profile or the Personal, Social, and Health Education curriculum.

 - Look at the unique challenges facing international school counsellors.